 The bedrock of any reputable food brand in the market is the quality of the raw materials it sources.
 As raw materials progress through the value chain from the farm to the consumer’s table, it undergoes numerous steps of processing and value addition before it is fit for consumption.
 IoT in food industry is transforming the way the supplies or resources are traced from the source until processing.

 However, the current value chain in the food processing industry is inefficient and almost always results in a loss of nutrition as it progresses through the chain.
-In a time of climate crisis, threatened food security and population explosion, it becomes imperative to reduce waste, improve traceability and maximize output by creating a sustainable value chain for food processing.
+In a time of climate crisis, threatened food security, and population explosion, it becomes imperative to reduce waste, improve traceability, and maximize output by creating a sustainable value chain for food processing.

 The brand value in a fundamental sense hinges upon the quality of the raw materials used for production.
-For obtaining the best possible output, food processing companies constantly monitor key performance indicators like a number of non-compliance events (events that deviate from regulatory requirements), estimated yield, reject ratio (scrap being the inherent aspect of production and productivity.
+For obtaining the best possible output, food processing companies constantly monitor key performance indicators like a number of non-compliance events (events that deviate from regulatory requirements), estimated yield, and reject ratio (scrap being the inherent aspect of production and productivity.
 The traditional norm of measuring these KPIs hasn’t proven to be very successful, given the high wastage rate and low-quality output obtained.

 Image Credits: https://qz.com/

 The Chinese Milk Scandal of 2008 rocked the food industry.
-Milk, milk powder and baby formula were laced with fatal quantities of melamine (a plastic, known for its flame retardant properties), which led to tragic consequences.
-To this day, it is not determined where this chemical was added in the value chain, which is problematic because it exposes a huge loophole in production and processing stages increasing the chance of adulteration.
+Milk, milk powder, and baby formula were laced with fatal quantities of melamine (a plastic, known for its flame retardant properties), which led to tragic consequences.
+To this day, it is not determined where this chemical was added in the value chain, which is problematic because it exposes a huge loophole in the production and processing stages increasing the chance of adulteration.
 Now almost 12 years later, denizens do not trust local milk and milk products and opt for non-local options.

 All these examples highlight the importance of maintaining an impeccable and fool-proof value chain that does not violate consumer trust in the brand or product.